 Once you define what your goals are, you’re then able to begin breaking down the steps to helping you achieve them.
 When doing so, recognize that some of the habits you’ll be implementing may be new, therefore it’s important to be realistic when starting out.

-If your goal is to run a marathon and you’ve never run a day in your life, your first step of action isn’t going to be to go out and run 10 miles the next day.
-It’s going to be to get a new pair of running shoes and to out running for the first time during your first week.
-Then you can develop a route that you enjoy and work your way up to 1, 3, 5, and 10 miles, then a half marathon, and finally a full marathon.
+If your goal is to run a marathon but you have no previous experience of running the first step of action would be to gradually build up your fitness by doing short runs and increasing them over time.
+You can then find a route you enjoy, and work your way up to 1, 3, 5, and 10 miles, then a half marathon, and finally a full marathon.

 No matter what your goal may be, getting started and developing a plan of action towards reaching it is key.
 By following the tips above, you’re sure to start off strong in both setting and reaching your goals.

 If you need some additional support to reach your mental health goals, please don’t hesitate to reach out to Clear Haven Therapy.
 We offer Counselling, and Rapid Transformational Therapy (RTT), if you would like to find out more you can book a free Discovery Call.